Tangerine-AI/KeySDK-Android-Sample/README.md

 Lock and unlock the vehicle using the following APIs.
 You need to be connected before using these 2 methods.
 If your phone is not connected then it will throw IllegalArgumentException (“Please connect to the device before executing the command”)
 Use step 5 to connect before using the lock and unlock API.
+This will lock / unlock the currently connected vehicle.

 ```

         try {